4.14 Case Study Conclusion: More Than Just Tired

 • The invention of the electron microscope in the 1950s allowed scientists to see organelles and other structures inside cells for the first time.

 • The plasma membrane is composed mainly of a bilayer of phospholipid molecules and forms a barrier between the cytoplasm inside the cell and the environment outside the cell.
 It allows only certain substances to pass in or out of the cell.
-Some cells have extensions of their plasma membrane with other functions, such as or .
+Some cells have extensions of their plasma membrane with other functions, such as flagella or cilia.

 • Cytoplasm is a thick solution that fills a cell and is enclosed by the plasma membrane.
 It helps give the cell shape, holds organelles, and provides a site for many of the biochemical reactions inside the cell.
 The liquid part of the cytoplasm is called cytosol.